Foret-Noire/Foret-Noire/README.md

 <br>
 <details>
   <summary>Useful Links I Found/Like</summary>
-  <a href=https://grid-noise-animator.vercel.app/en.html>Allows you to add a noise filter to yousuprgettingtworks and turn it into MP4 or GIFs.</a>
+  <a href=https://grid-noise-animator.vercel.app/en.html>Allows you to add a noise filter to your images/artworks and turn it into MP4 or GIFs.</a>
 </details>